 People diagnosed with advanced cancer often receive more than one course of treatment.
 Doctors may refer to a treatment regimen based on the number of previous treatment courses a patient has received:

-- First-line or front-line therapy is the first treatment given for a disease such as cancer.
+- or front-line therapy is the first treatment given for a disease such as cancer.

 - If the cancer does not respond to second-line therapy or it comes back again, the next treatment regimen is called third-line, and if necessary, fourth-line, and so on.

 Some cancer diagnoses come with clear guidance, but you may have more than one treatment option.
 It's important that you understand your diagnosis, test results and treatment plan, so that you can take an active role in your medical decision making.
 Ask your doctor or nurse to explain any parts of your medical record that you do not understand.
 Information that may be found in your medical records may include: